 Snovi also supports clients with registration applications for drugs, dietary supplements, and cosmetics.

-Regulatory affairs services to support drug registration
+Regulatory affairs services to support drug registration in the Baltic States

 Snovi Group’s regulatory affairs team support pharmaceutical registration applications to the Baltic state markets.
 Customised consultancy serivces are offered to meet the requirements of each country, with any problems solved quickly and efficiently.

 The company’s experienced regulatory managers help revise and prepare the necessary documents for registration, representing the client’s interests clearly and effectively.
 They also submit dossiers for the authorisation or renewal of national procedures (NP), mutual recognition procedures (MRP), and decentralised procedures (DCP).

 In addition, Snovi Group prepares product information according to the latest quality review document (QRD), supporting label text approval and proofreading printed materials.

 The company also represents manufacturers in the Latvian market for new product launches and PV system preparation, including marketing authorisation (MA) holder services.

 Pharmacovigilance system maintenance in Latvia, Lithuania and Estonia